rackerlabs/design-system/_component_design/breadcrumbs.md

 Consider the following best practices when you construct breadcrumbs:

+- Place the breadcrumbs at the top of the page, above the header.
+- Only use breadcrumbs on the second level and deeper of a multi-layered application.
+Do use breadcrumbs on the first layer of a multi-layered application.
 - Label the breadcrumb item to match the page title to which it navigates.
+- Show a maximum of four breadcrumbs.
+If the application is more than four layers deep, then truncate the breadcrumb path **xref to states section that addresses 'too many'.**.
+- Show the top hierarchical level as the first breadcrumb.
+Show the current location as the last breadcrumb.
+Use a middle breadcrumb to show one level above the current location.
-- If the page title is too long, use a shortened variation of the page title.
+- If the page title is too long, use a shortened or [truncated]({{site.baseurl}}/style/text-conventions/punctuation.html#Ellipses) version of the page title.
 For example, instead of `Billing overview`, use `Overview`.
 Shorter labels conserve horizontal space.
-- Place the breadcrumbs at the top of the page, above the header.
-- Only use breadcrumbs on the second level and deeper of a multi-layered application.
-Do use breadcrumbs on the first layer of a multi-layered application.

 {% endcolumn %}